dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_reading.md

 >
 > **WRITE** or verbally state the information you have learned and check the accuracy of this information with your course materials.

+To become more effective at learning information to meet your learning goals, click on "Managing Understanding."

 ### After reading ask yourself...

 <p class='question'>“How well did I accomplish the goals of the assignment?
 What did I learn?”</p>